elaforge/karya/doc/overview.md

 - Greedy.
 What with the various caches, an internal focus on simplicity over efficiency, and plenty of unoptimized bits, it demands quite a lot of memory and CPU for a program that doesn't actually handle audio.
-In addition, if you are writing your own calls you will likely need to recompile a fair amount and that's no lightweight operation either.

 - Non-realtime.
 While you should be able to play back a score soon after making changes, it's still very much oriented around non-realtime score-writing.
 You cannot change a playback in progress.
-Support for recording MIDI is not a focus, since it's hard to integrate a low-level recorded performance with a high-level handwritten score.
+Support for recording MIDI is not a focus, partially because it's hard to integrate a low-level recorded performance with a high-level handwritten score, but mostly because I don't work that way.

 - Complicated MIDI routing.
 Since it doesn't host plugins itself you have to route MIDI to a plugin host, which likely requires a bunch of virtual MIDI